 The global drivers of this consistent decline in air sealing and insulation savings are numerous and include:

 Less “Low-Hanging Fruit.”
-Customers with least efficient homes (and highest energy bills) are most motivated to air seal and/or insulated their homes through programs like HES and HES-IE. As a result, there tends to be less savings opportunity per home over time as programs mature, achieve greater cumulative participation, and serve those customers in most need of program services.
+Customers with least efficient homes (and highest energy bills) are most motivated to air seal and/or insulate their homes through programs like HES and HES-IE. As a result, there tends to be less savings opportunity per home over time as programs mature, achieve greater cumulative participation, and serve those customers in most need of program services.
 In addition, as program’s mature they also tend to have more repeat participants, which also means less remaining savings potential.

 Increasing Heating System Efficiencies.
 The savings opportunity for air sealing and insulation measure is also correlated with the efficiency of participants’ heating system.
 Increases in the prevalence of higher efficiency condensing gas furnaces across the country due to code requirements and declining costs improves overall efficiency, but also means less savings potential for weatherization measures.